aljrubior/anyctl/docs/anyctl_by_example/08_update_the_deployment_configuration.md

 anyctl runtimemanager deployments describe hello-mule-app
 ```

-### 2. Declare your deployment configurations in a file
+### 2. Declare your deployment configurations in the file

-Add database configurations into the application properties
+#### 2.1 Add database configurations into the application properties

 ```
   db.host: mysql.localhost